 Caution is key to longevity

-A number of Jumping Croc tour companies are based on the Adelaide River (less than an hour from Darwin) provide interesting boat tours with crocodile facts and local history and a chance to look at the crocodiles in they’re own habitat.
+A number of tour operators offer Jumping Crocodile tours are based on the Adelaide River (less than an hour from Darwin) providing interesting boat tours with crocodile facts and local history and a chance to look at the crocodiles in their own habitat.

 Crocodile Quick Facts

-- Modern crocodiles have been around for about 100 million years, and their ancestors first appeared about 240 million years ago.
+- Modern crocodiles have been around for about 100 million years.
+Their ancestors first appeared about 240 million years ago.

 - Baby crocs start out weighing just 60 grams, but the largest adult males can reach close to 1,000 kilogram’s.